Second-order Temporal Pooling for Action Recognition: Related Work

-Our presented correlation pooling scheme is most similar to the second-order pooling approaches proposed in~\cite{carreira2012semantic,Ionescu_2015_ICCV} that also generates symmetric positive definite representations, but for the task of semantic segmentation of images.
-However, this scheme is applied on image features (such as SIFT) and cannot be easily extended to high-dimensional features generated by deep learning frameworks.
+Our correlation pooling scheme is most similar to the second-order pooling approaches proposed in~\cite{carreira2012semantic,Ionescu_2015_ICCV} that also generates symmetric positive definite representations, but for the task of semantic segmentation of images.
+The approaches are applied on image features (such as SIFT) and cannot be easily extended to high-dimensional features generated by deep learning frameworks.
 In contrast, we use the frame-level prediction vectors, and the size of our correlation matrix scales by the number of action classes, which is usually much smaller than the feature dimensionality.
-However, to deal with higher dimensional features, we also propose a block-diagonal correlation matrix approximation, which to the best of our knowledge, is novel.
-Our method is also different from the Riemannian geometric approaches to action recognition proposed in~\citet{guo2013action,yuan2009human} that uses hand-crafted image features to generate covariance descriptors.
+To deal with higher dimensional features, we also propose a block-diagonal correlation matrix approximation.
+Our method is also different from the Riemannian geometric approaches to action recognition proposed in~\citet{guo2013action} and \citet{yuan2009human} that uses hand-crafted image features to generate covariance descriptors.